Hongten/alarm_v2/README.md

 # alarm_v2

-alarm_v2 is a alarm, and it provides 21 skins for your choice, and it takes up less CPU resources when it running.
+alarm_v2 is a `alarm`, and it provides 21 skins for your choice, and it takes up less CPU resources when it running.

 ![Example](https://github.com/Hongten/alarm_v2/blob/master/image/alarm_cpu_usage.png)